MannLabs/alphapepttools/README.md

 make clean html
 ```

 The documentation can be found in the `/docs/_build/html/` directory.
-You can open the `index.html` file and interact with the documentation in your favorite browser.
+Open the `index.html` file in your preferred browser to explore the documentation.

 ## Release notes